COVTrack++: Learning Open-Vocabulary Multi-Object Tracking from Continuous Videos via a Synergistic Paradigm: Experiments

-\textbf{Annotation Density Analysis.} To further understand the impact of annotation density on OVMOT training, we investigate how different levels of temporal continuity affect tracking performance.
+To further understand the impact of annotation density on OVMOT training, we investigate how different levels of temporal continuity affect tracking performance.
 The original TAO annotates only 3.7\% of frames, which proves insufficient for training effective trackers, as demonstrated by the degraded performance in Table~\ref{tab:slack_comparison}.

 To understand the incremental benefits of increasing annotation density, we conduct experiments with Pairwise-TAO (P-TAO), which provides one continuous label after each original TAO frame, resulting in a 3.7\% $\times$ 2 annotation ratio.
 We evaluate both OVTrack~\cite{li2023ovtrack} and our full framework across three annotation densities, with results shown in Table~\ref{tab:dataset_effectiveness}.
 We can see that, the TAO$\rightarrow$P-TAO$\rightarrow$C-TAO progression reveals important insights about annotation density requirements for OVMOT.
 For OVTrack, increasing from sparse TAO (3.7\%) to P-TAO (7.4\%) yields substantial gains (+10.9\% in novel AssocA), while further increasing to full C-TAO (100\%) provides additional improvements (+2.8\% in novel AssocA, for a total gain of +13.7\% from TAO to C-TAO).
 This diminishing return pattern suggests that OVMOT training benefits significantly from \textit{any} continuous supervision, while fully-continuous annotations provide additional gains.
 Even minimal pairwise continuous labels can effectively bridge the temporal gaps in sparse annotations, enabling models to learn basic motion dynamics.